andri3366/DBA-Final-Project/README.md

-# Flight Price Prediction Web App
+# Hospital Management Database System

 This project is a hospital management database system.
 The system was designed to manage and organize hospital operations data, including patients, doctors, appointments, medical records, prescriptions, billing, staff, and room assignments.